-In 2018 the Narrowsburg Water District served approximately 800 people through 381 service connections with 24,328,100 gallons of groundwater pumped from Well#1, and Well #3.
-Well#1, located on the southern portion of Delaware Drive, takes water from the same sand and gravel alluvial deposit shared by the Delaware River.
-Well#2, located on the northern portion of Delaware Drive also takes water from the same sand and gravel deposit.
+In 2022 the Narrowsburg Water District served approximately 800 people through 325 service connections with 25,373,050 gallons of groundwater pumped from Well #1, and Well #3.
+Well #1, located on the southern portion of Delaware Drive, takes water from the same sand and gravel alluvial deposit shared by the Delaware

+River.
 Well # 3 is a rock well located on State Route 97, South of the hamlet of Narrowsburg.
-The water is pumped from the wells into a 200,000 gallons storage tank.
+The water is pumped from the wells into a 200,000 gallon storage tank.
 Prior to distribution, the water is disinfected with chlorine gas and is treated with sodium hydroxide to reduce the natural corrosivity of the water, as it is transferred to the storage tank.

-Overview and Highlights:
+■ Overview and Highlights: